serhii-untilov/Capstone/README.md

 ## Getting Started

-To run application, in the project directory, execute the script:
+To launch the application, navigate to the project directory and run the script:

 ``` bash
 ./start.sh